sohamchatterjee50/IR2/README.md

 You can change the retrieval model name to any one of the checkpoints listed [here](misc/model_list.md).
 Currently, the above lines install the versions used in the original paper.

 ## **Running**

-Before we continue, do note that you can adjust the configurations for each script listed below in their respective config files.
-They can be found [here](configs) and are named based on which file uses them.

 ### **Retrieval**